-- 16) The statutory auditors of the company have confirmed that they have been given a satisfactory rating under the quality control review program of the ICAP and registered with Audit Oversight Board of Pakistan, that they or any of the partners of the firm, their spouses and minor children do not hold shares of the company and that the firm and all its partners are in compliance with International Federation of Accountants (IFAC) guidelines on code of ethics as adopted by the ICAP. - 17) The statutory auditors or the persons associated with them have not been appointed to provide other services except in accordance with the Act, these regulations or any other regulatory requirement and the auditors have confirmed that they have observed IFAC guidelines in this regard. - 18) We confirm that all other requirements of the Regulations have been complied with except the following non-compliances with the Regulations which occurred due to the operational inactivity of the Company, but we assure our members that reasonable progress is being made by the Company's management and its Board to seek compliance by the end of next financial year: - a) Executive directors of the Company are more than one-third of the elected directors; - b) Formal and effective mechanism is yet to be put in place for the annual evaluation of Board members; - c) Related party transactions could not be reviewed by the Audit Committee nor approved by the Board; - d) No orientation program could be arranged for the Directors during the year; - e) Audit Committee and Human Resource and Remuneration Committee include executive members of the Board; and - f) Code of conduct along with supporting policies and procedures are yet to be put on the Company's website.
+- 16) The statutory auditors of the company have confirmed that they have been given a satisfactory rating under the quality control review program of the ICAP and registered with Audit Oversight Board of Pakistan, that they or any of the partners of the firm, their spouses and minor children do not hold shares of the company and that the firm and all its partners are in compliance with International Federation of Accountants (IFAC) guidelines on code of ethics as adopted by the ICAP. - 17) The statutory auditors or the persons associated with them have not been appointed to provide other services except in accordance with the Act, these regulations or any other regulatory requirement and the auditors have confirmed that they have observed IFAC guidelines in this regard. - 18) We confirm that all other requirements of the Regulations have been complied with except the following non-compliances with the Regulations which occurred due to the operational inactivity of the Company, but we assure our members that reasonable progress is being made by the Company's management and its Board to seek compliance by the end of next financial year: - a) Executive directors of the Company are more than one-third of the elected directors; - b) Formal and effective mechanism is in place for the annual evaluation of Board members; - c) Related party transactions reviewed by the Audit Committee and approved by the Board; - d) Orientation program arranged for the Directors during the year; - e) Audit Committee and Human Resource and Remuneration Committee include executive members of the Board; and - f) Code of conduct along with supporting policies and procedures are placed on the Company's website.